ZafeerAbbasi/My_Projects/Bytronic Industrial Control Technology Unit ICT3 (LabVIEW)/readme.md

 ## Bytronic Industrial Control Technology Unit ICT3

+## Project Description
-The goals of this project are to develop an effective, reliable, fully automated controller for the ICT setup to assemble widgets, develop an approach for the system to recover in the event of a power outage and develop a graphical user interface to allow a real-time snapshot indicating what sensors and actuators are activated/deactivated at all times, the number of
+Developed an effective, reliable, fully automated controller for the ICT setup to assemble widgets, develop an approach for the system to recover in the event of a power outage and develop a graphical user interface to allow a real-time snapshot indicating what sensors and actuators are activated/deactivated at all times, the number of